 Identifying the best proton therapy technology for your hospital or clinic is a big decision.

 The Radiance 330® Proton Therapy System has been described as the future of proton therapy.
 Radiance 330® delivers vanguard proton therapy treatment with the precision of pencil beam scanning and the power of integrated imaging.
 Designed to increase accessibility, Radiance 330® is compact, modular, and scalable.
-And with the lowest capital and operating costs of any proton therapy technology, Radiance 330® delivers the industry’s fastest return on investment.
+And with low capital and operating costs, Radiance 330® is affordable.

 1 W P Levin, H Kooy, J S Loeffler, T F DeLaney.
 “Proton Beam Therapy.”